 Leslie: So, basically there are no certain requirements or skills the child does need to be successful with Signing Autistic Lives, right?
 Can you give us a sample of how Signing Autistic Lives works?

 Candice: The kids don’t need any experience, they really don’t need any skills, nor do the parents.
 When we first started working with families many of them seem to already have the idea that signing helped with communication.
 However, it was the next step which proved to be the stumbling block.
-We needed to learn how to best meet the needs of parents, teachers and children from the standpoint of their lifestyle.
+We needed to learn how to best meet the needs of parents, teachers, and children from the standpoint of their lifestyle.
 “What is unique to the family and child?”
 “What do they do?”
 “Where do they go?”
 “Who are the people in their lives?” and “What are the activities they do with them?”

 So what we began to work towards was to see how we could put together something short and condensed to get them going, like, with you, you went to baby signing.
 So how many signs are there and how do they use them?
 Baby signing gave you a few dozen signs to use.
 The transition to the next step is what was missing.
-Families introduced to baby signing loved it and realized that [the signs] “more,” “hug,” “grandma,” “grandpa,” even though quite basic, allowed a greater number of family members to become involved in two way interactions.
-The greater the signing, the greater the interactions, naturally provides greater exposure to hearing and speech.
+Families introduced to baby signing loved it and realized that [the signs] “more,” “hug,” “grandma,” “grandpa,” even though quite basic, allowed a greater number of family members to become involved in two-way interactions.
+The greater the signing, the greater the interactions, naturally provide greater exposure to hearing and speech.
 The goal is to get the child connected to others around them where you can see in the community; children with autism tend to be put onto the side because nobody really understands what to do.
 By providing just a few signs even 5 to 15 signs to dad, mom, and grandma, we are increasing opportunities for greater interactions.
-The exposure and interactions increase probability of children to begin making sounds leading to speech.
+The exposure and interactions increase the probability of children to begin making sounds leading to speech.

 We developed a strategy to help parents, educators and therapists proceed and learn based on their current needs.
 Whether you want to learn how to overcome objections currently being expressed (friends, family, educators, medical community) basically all of which are misconceptions, or looking to jump in and begin with workshops teaching a quick short cut signing for special needs, both are readily available.
-The third and most inclusive is our 12 week in-class, hands on team approach, five phase program, assessments, goals, objectives, strategies and final evaluation.
+The third and most inclusive is our 12-week in-class, hands-on team approach, five-phase program, assessments, goals, objectives, strategies, and final evaluation.